-What are Compressed Nerves?
+What Are Compressed Nerves?

 Compressed nerves are also known as pinched nerves.
-Nerves become pinched when untoward pressure is applied to them by surrounding tissues, such as bones, cartilage, discs, muscles, tendons or bone spurs.
+Nerves become pinched when pressure is applied to them by surrounding tissues, such as bones, cartilage, discs, muscles, tendons or bone spurs.

 Compressed Nerve symptoms